How to Deal With a Bully at Work

 Most importantly, once you have set the limit in your mind, exercise your right to tell the bully to stop the behavior.
 You might want to rehearse these steps with a friend so that you are more comfortable responding when the bully attacks.

-Confront the Bully With His Own Behavior
+Confront the Bully With Their Own Behavior

 Confronting a bully is scary and hard.
 But, as Jonathan Littman and Marc Hershon suggest in "I Hate People," bullies are “only effective when they’re on solid ground.
 Ground that you can take away.”
-They suggest that “Next time he swears or heaves a phone book, call it out.
+They suggest that the “Next time he swears or heaves a phone book, call it out.
 Point out that he’s swearing or yelling, and leave the room.
 Or end the call.”

 “Remember: You’re the adult dealing with a tantrum.
 No wise parent gives into a child’s fit because it just leads to more fits.